List of Doctor Who episodes (1963–1989): Season 7 (1970)

 From this season onwards the programme was produced in colour.
 To accommodate the new production methods the number of episodes in a season was cut: season 6 has 44 episodes; season 7 has 25 episodes.
 The seasons continued to have between 20 and 28 episodes until season 22.
-This season featured companion Liz Shaw.
+This season featured companion Liz Shaw played by Caroline John.

 Season 8 (1971)

 This season forms a loose arc with the introduction of the Master, the villain in each of the season's storylines, and introduces the companion Jo Grant portrayed by Katy Manning.

 Season 9 (1972)

 Season 10 (1972–1973)

 This season marked the final appearance of companion Jo Grant and the end of the Doctor's exile on Earth.

 Season 11 (1973–1974)

 This season introduces the companion Sarah Jane Smith portrayed by Elisabeth Sladen.

 Fourth Doctor

 The Fourth Doctor was portrayed by Tom Baker.
 He is, to date, the actor who has played the Doctor on television for the longest period of time, having held the role for seven seasons.